-100. On February 16, 2018, the FBI issued a statement admitting it had violated established protocols in responding to information it received about Cruz prior to the shooting.

-101. In the statement, the FBI stated that "[o]n January 5, 2018, a person close to Nikolas Cruz contacted the PAL tip-line to report concerns about him.
-The caller provided information about Cruz's gun ownership, desire to kill people, erratic behavior, and disturbing social media posts, as well as the potential of him conducting a school shooting."

-102. The FBI admitted that "under established protocols, the information provided by the caller should have been assessed as a potential threat to life.
-The information then should have been forwarded to the FBI Miami Field Office, where appropriate investigative steps would have been taken."

-103. The statement makes clear that the FBI was under a non-discretionary duty to assess the information about Nikolas Cruz as a "potential threat to life."
-This assessment would trigger a non-discretionary duty to forward information to the FBI Miami Field Office.
-And, at that point, the FBI Miami Field Office would have had a non-discretionary duty to take appropriate investigative steps.

-104. FBI officials did not have discretion to do nothing.
+- 100. On February 16, 2018, the FBI issued a statement admitting it had violated established protocols in responding to information it received about Cruz prior to the shooting. - 101.
+In its statement, the FBI confirmed that "[o]n January 5, 2018, a person close to Nikolas Cruz contacted the FBI's Public Access Line "PAL" tip-line to report concerns about him.
+The caller provided information about Cruz's gun ownership, desire to kill people, erratic behavior, and disturbing social media posts, as well as the potential of him conducting a school shooting." - 102.
+The FBI admitted that "under established protocols, the information provided by the caller should have been assessed as a potential threat to life.
+The information then should have been forwarded to the FBI Miami Field Office, where appropriate investigative steps would have been taken." - 103.
+The above statement makes clear the FBI was under a non-discretionary duty to assess the information about Nikolas Cruz as a "potential threat to life."
+This assessment would then trigger a non-discretionary duty to forward all information to the FBI Miami Field Office.
+At that point, the FBI Miami Field Office would have had a non-discretionary duty to take its own appropriate investigative steps. - 104.
+FBI officials did not have discretion to do nothing.
 Established protocols required the FBI to act in specific ways in response to the information it received about Nikolas Cruz: assess the information as a potential threat to life and forward it to the FBI Miami Field Office.

-105. Further, FBI Miami Field Office personnel did not have discretion to do nothing.
+- 105. Likewise, FBI Miami Field Office personnel did not have discretion to do nothing.
 The FBI's statement explains that if the information had been forwarded to the FBI Miami Field Office, "appropriate investigative steps would have been taken."
 The statement leaves no room for discretion on the part of the FBI Miami Field Office in deciding whether to take appropriate investigative steps.
-An investigation was required under established protocols.

-106. Doing nothing in response to a tip regarding a potential threat to life is not an act embraced within the discretion granted to agents of the FBI.

-107. The FBI admitted in its statement that established protocols "were not followed for the information received by the PAL on January 5.
-The information was not provided to the Miami Field Office, and no further investigation was conducted at that time."

-108. In other words, the FBI admitted that it violated established protocols, which governed its conduct in responding to the information it received about Cruz.

-109. Despite the FBI's awareness of Cruz's gun ownership, desire to kill people, erratic behavior, disturbing social media posts, and the potential of him conducting a school shooting, the FBI failed to follow established protocols that would have prevented the shooting from taking place.

-110. The FBI's failure to abide by established policies, procedures, protocols, and/or guidelines directly and proximately caused the horrific tragedy that cost Carmen Schentrup and so many others their lives.
+An investigation was clearly required under established protocols. - 106.
+In sum, doing nothing in response to a detailed tip regarding a potential threat to life is not an act embraced within the discretion granted to agents of the FBI. - 107.
+The FBI so admitted such in its statement that established protocols "were not followed for the information received by the PAL on January 5.
+The information was not provided or forwarded to the Miami Field Office, and no further investigation was conducted at that time." - 108.
+Stated another way, the FBI admitted that it violated established protocols, which governed its conduct in responding to the information it received about Cruz. - 109.
+Despite the FBI's awareness of Cruz's gun ownership, desire to kill people, erratic behavior, disturbing social media posts, and the potential of him conducting a school shooting, the Bureau failed to follow established protocols that would have prevented the shooting from taking place. - 110.
+The FBI's failure to abide by established policies, procedures, protocols, and/or guidelines directly and proximately caused the horrific tragedy that cost Meadow Pollack and so many others their lives.